pitastrudl/wekanwiki/Python-Backup-Script-for-Wekan-Docker-environment.md

 Adjust the retention value in the yaml-config file to suit your needs (see example .yml file at the bottom of the page)

-I commented all the output when dump is successful.

 ```py
 #!/usr/bin/env python3